rdnaidu/ng2-headless-cms-plus-app/README.md

 This is a fork from the [angular 2 webpack starter seed project] (https://github.com/angularclass/angular2-webpack-starter) , which serves as an excellent place to kick start your project on angular2.
+This app is themed on a movie blog post SPA plus has other features like OMDB API and Firebase database integration.

 This sample app implements the following